 Hawaii Carpenters Apprenticeship Program connects the resources of this organization (curriculum, training, space) with front-of-the-line opportunities for students who complete the program.
 Initial schools include Kahuku, Waianae and McKinley high schools.

-Related: The Construction Academy Program supports students who are pursuing a certificate or degree after high school in the post-secondary CTE Building and Construction (B&C) Program, with the potential to lead students to high-skills, high-wage, meaningful careers.
+Related: The HCR103 Legislative Task Force Report supports students who are pursuing a certificate or degree after high school in the post-secondary CTE Building and Construction (B&C) Program, with the potential to lead students to high-skills, high-wage, meaningful careers.

 County workforce development organizations and local businesses are collaborating on their own sectors.